Bharat Rashtra Samithi: 2009 elections

-In 2009, TRS formed an alliance with TDP and joined the Bharatiya Janata Party-led National Democratic Alliance.
-The party contested 45 Assembly and 9 Parliament seats to win only 10 Assembly and 2 parliament seats.
-This was considered another major defeat.
+In the 2009 Andhra Pradesh Legislative Assembly election, the party contested as part of the Maha Kutami (Grand Alliance) alongside the Telugu Desam Party and the Left parties, to challenge the incumbent Congress government.
+TRS contested 45 assembly seats but secured only 10, marking a sharp decline from its 2004 tally of 26 seats.
+The party’s performance was widely regarded as disappointing, with several candidates even losing their deposits, indicating limited electoral traction despite the growing sentiment for a separate Telangana state.
+TRS extended support to the National Democratic Alliance after polling but before counting.

 2014 elections

 In the 2014 Assembly and National Elections, TRS did not align with NDA or UPA and fought the elections on its own.
 TRS, which led the campaign for a separate State for more than a decade, emerged victorious by winning 11 of the 17 Lok Sabha seats and 63 of the 119 Assembly seats, and emerged as the party with the largest vote share in Telangana.
 The TRS' campaign had no other stars except KCR who addressed over 300 public meetings, heli-hopping around and often addressing more than 10 meetings in a single day.
 The TRS not only retained its north Telangana stronghold but also made inroads in south Telangana, a Congress bastion.

 It was only after the bifurcation of Andhra Pradesh, and the creation of separate Telangana state that the party begun to deliver electoral success.
 TRS won 63 out of 110 seats it contested in the 2014 Assembly elections in the newly formed state, and went on to form the government.
-K. Chandrashekar Rao, has taken oath as the first Chief Minister of the new state of Telangana on 2 June 2014.
+K. Chandrashekar Rao, had taken oath as the first Chief Minister of the new state of Telangana on 2 June 2014.

-2018 Telangana Legislative Assembly elections
+2018 Telangana Legislative Assembly election

 The TRS Government headed by Chief Minister K. Chandrasekhar Rao on 6 September 2018 dissolved the Legislative Assembly, the first after the formation of Telangana, to pave the way for early elections in the state.
-The party has announced a list of 104 candidates for elections on the same day.
+The party announced a list of 104 candidates for elections on the same day.

-In 2018 Telangana Legislative Assembly election, held the nearly three months after the house dissolution, the TRS party won the assembly elections with massive majority.
-Won with 88 constituency seats which is more than 70% of 119 seats.
+In the 2018 Telangana Legislative Assembly election, held three months after the house dissolution, the TRS party won with a massive majority.
+They won 88 seats, more than 70% of the 119 total.

 2019 Indian general election

 In May 2019, TRS Chief Rao flouted the idea of Federal Front, aiming for a non-Congress and non-BJP government at the centre.
-The party won 9 out of the contested 17 seats, a reduction of two seats from the 2014 election.
+The party won nine out of the contested 17 seats, a reduction of two seats from the 2014 election.